 Jim Henson is best known as the creator of the Muppets, and he was also inducted as a Disney Legend in 2011.
 He was born James Maury Henson on September 24, 1936, in Greenville, Mississippi.
 He was the younger child of the two children of Paul Ransom Henson (an agronomist for the US Department of Agriculture) and Betty Marcella Brown.

 Jim was interested in puppets early on and began developing his own in high school.
 By his freshman year at the University of Maryland at College Park, he had created a short-form TV comedy program with puppets called Sam and Friends.
 After he graduated from the University of Maryland with a degree in Home Economics, he produced coffee ads and made experimental movies.
-He co-founded Muppets, Inc. in 1958, which eventually became The Jim Henson Company.
+He co-founded Muppets, Inc. in 1958, eventually becoming The Jim Henson Company.

 Jim joined the cast of Sesame Street, a children’s TV show; his job was to help develop new characters for the show.
 Since the characters were mostly puppets, this was a perfect role for him.
-During this same period, he appeared on Saturday Night Live, and also made The Muppet Show for TV (it premiered in 1976).
-After this, he began to gain genuine fame for his characters, particularly the ones he himself voiced, like Kermit the Frog, Rowlf the Dog, and Ernie.
+During this same period, he appeared on Saturday Night Live and also made The Muppet Show for TV (it premiered in 1976).
+After this, he began to gain genuine fame for his characters, particularly those he voiced, like Kermit the Frog, Rowlf the Dog, and Ernie.
 He later founded the Jim Henson Foundation and Jim Henson’s Creature Shop.
 He twice won an Emmy Award, once for his involvement in The Storyteller and once for the Jim Henson Hour TV show.

 Jim’s interest in puppets was there at least from the time his family bought a TV.
 As he grew older, he thought he might become a commercial artist.
 In fact, his original major in college was Studio Arts.
 However, after he took a puppetry class, he transferred his major to Home Economics, as it allowed him to work with crafts and textiles that are useful in making and using puppets.